Culinary Arts Schools in Ohio

 Ohio Culinary Schools and Restaurant Sector

 Ohio’s restaurant sector is an important aspect of the state’s economy.
-Tallying restaurant numbers, the National Restaurant Association reported over 21,000 restaurants in 2010.
-In 2011, Ohio restaurants were projected to register $16 billion in sales.
-The Bureau of Labor Statistics also reported that chefs and head cooks in 2011 earned an average salary of $39,950, making this the highest-earning position for food preparation careers.
+Tallying restaurant numbers, the National Restaurant Association reported 21,896 restaurants in 2013.
+In 2014, Ohio restaurants were projected to register $17.8 billion in sales.
+The Bureau of Labor Statistics also reported that chefs and head cooks in 2013 earned an average salary of $41,230.

 Although a degree isn’t required to land a restaurant job, it can help build important skills.
 A range of degrees in different subject areas, including culinary arts, baking and pastry, and hotel and restaurant management can be found in the culinary schools Ohio has to offer.
 Check out the list below of culinary schools in Ohio and nearby to start transforming your passion into a culinary career today.